orenlab/pytmbot/README.md

 - Summary process information
 - Uptime information
 - File system base information
-- Information regarding Docker containers, including log data.
+- Information about Docker containers and images, including log data from the containers.
 - Basic information about the network connection

+### 🐳 A large section on Docker

+- Information about containers (even those that have finished work)
+- The ability to view container logs
+- Information about images

 ### 🔖 Additionally: